majiangl/workflow-builder/README.md

-# workflow-builder
+# easy-workflow
-A TypeScript library to compose, execute, and monitor workflows with support for sequences, branches, parallel and loop execution.
+A TypeScript library to create, run, and monitor workflows with support for sequences, branches, parallel and loop execution.